 MARSHALL: If I think about them in terms of the traditions they address in painting, I wouldn't say that it was limited so much to a tradition in American painting as much as a tradition of painting icons and/or a kind of elegiac portraiture.
 Look all the way back to Egyptian funerary portraits.
 So I would link them more specifically to that kind of a tradition and then from there into more medieval and early renaissance traditions of portraiture than I would to any particular kind of American style of painting.
 If anything could be said to be an American component to the painting, there's a certain element of gestural abstraction in those portraits, especially in the background.
 And also a certain quality of graffiti in the application of that kind of gestural kind of abstract painting in the back.
 If we had to link that to something that might be peculiarly American, that might be the closest.
-The Lost Boys was a way of combining various styles of painting into one painting.
+The Lost Boys was a way of combining various styles of painting into one painting so that you can have a representational image, very stylized, like the figures are, and then you add to that or superimpose on it or overlay a different style of painting.
 Instead of taking a particular moment in history and making paintings that are a response to that, I'm looking back and taking all of our history and trying as many of these formal styles as I can and incorporating them in my painting-as many as will support the idea that I'm trying to communicate, not just taking things at random, but as many as I can to support the idea of what the pictures are about.